 "The community has been through so much in our county.
 I mean, aside from the original genocide and displacement, there has just been like a lack of prioritization.
-In the Native communities...there's a lot of system mistrust for very good reasons."

-A provider of mental health services for Native Americans
+In the Native communities...there's a lot of system mistrust for very good reasons." -A provider of mental health services

 For all people, a key component of holistic well-being is a strong sense of cultural identity and belonging, which can be bolstered through cultural events, language, preparing and sharing traditional foods, and artistic expression.
 While fostering a positive identity and sense of community is always important, these interviews underscored that families also specifically need culturally responsive services that can address the particular challenges facing people of color living in a racist society.
 First, providers repeatedly identified historical and ongoing trauma as a contributor to community members' mental health challenges, which they were trying to address through positive cultural messaging.
 For example, the providers serving Native American families explicitly cited intergenerational trauma and cultural disconnection stemming from policies of colonization and genocide, including forced boarding school attendance and relocation, as the primary threats to community well-being.
 In addition, several providers shared that community members also struggle with pervasive and demoralizing racist stereotypes.
 As one provider serving Black youth expressed, they are bombarded by "lies that [they] are a mistake, that [they] are not worthy...the lies of White supremacy and Black inferiority."
 In the words of another provider, "many of the depictions of American Indians have been very stereotypical...they're not the articulate ones.
 They're not the ones who are seen as having great opportunity or anything like that...it really debilitates our young people."
-Providers stressed that this

-"[Many young people] don't have anybody who is knowledgeable about culture or in a position to teach them.
-Or maybe there's even emotions around it like shame or, you know, all of the symptoms of that historical trauma....
-And so having an opportunity to be taught or to be connected in a way that they weren't able to access in their own family.
+Providers stressed that this having an opportunity to be taught or to be connected in a way that they weren't able to access in their own family.
 That's a theme that comes up a lot.
 Just being able to learn how to gather or how to weave or, you know, is like, really powerful for the youth.
 That comes up over and over again."